 This step-by-step guide will help you create a gut-healthy, probiotic-rich ferment using just cabbage, non-ionized salt, and a few flavorful spices.
 With time and patience, this simple process transforms fresh ingredients into a tangy, nutrient-packed staple that supports digestion and overall wellness.

 Each morning, before I eat breakfast, I have enjoy a cup of bone broth and have a spoonful of sauerkraut.
 Just a tablespoon or two of sauerkraut is equivalent to taking a probiotic.
 So each morning, I make sure too prep my gut for the day so that I can easily digest my meals and sustain energy levels throughout the day.
 I am obsessed with anyway I can add fermented foods to my meals.
-If you’re the same or not the biggest fan of sauerkraut, try me Fermented Blueberries recipe!
+If you’re the same or not the biggest fan of sauerkraut, try my Fermented Blueberries recipe!

 Ingredients and Their Benefits